MicrosoftDocs/globalization/globalization/testing/in-context-review.md

 Using [pseudolocalization](../methodology/pseudolocalization.md) ("pseudo") can reveal many of these potential problems before you reach ICR.
 With pseudo, you don't need a target language expert and you review only once, not per-language.
 Using pseudo and fixing the issues before you perform ICR can help make your ICR more efficient.
-However, pseudolocalization is not a replacement for ICR.
+However, pseudolocalization isn't a replacement for ICR.
 In-context review will find unique language and locale issues that won't be found in pseudo.

 Possible issues to be found by in-context review: